Locchuong96/others/docker/readme.md

 ## Docker Swarm
 Before starting `docker swarm` please refer to the [docker](#Docker) below.
-Docker Swarm is a technique in which we join multiple docker engines running on different hosts use them together as a cluster, The usage is simple, Declare your requirement as stacks of services,and let docker swarm handle the rest

 Agenda
 - container orchestration
 - What is docker swarm?
 - Create Swarm cluste
 - Setup Manager/Worker